 - Where you should send your complaint.
 Many companies will have a specific email or postal address for complaints, and some might have a specific person you should write to.
 Addressing your complaint correctly should help the provider process it more easily.

 - Acceptable time frames, including how much time you have to make a complaint, and how long they will take to respond to your complaint.

 It is generally a good idea to communicate with the insurance company in writing as much as possible, and keep a copy of any correspondence with them.
 Always include important details like your name, address and policy number, and set out the facts clearly and in a logical order.

-For more information about how to make a complaint to an insurance company, including a downloadable template for a complaint letter, you can go to the Money Advice Service or Financial Ombudsman websites.
+For more information about how to make a complaint to an insurance company, including a downloadable template for a complaint letter, visit the Money Advice Service website.